timfulton1/nitric_oxide_app/README.md

 ### Background

-I developed this app during my postdoctoral fellowship to measure blood plasma nitrite (NO₂⁻) and nitrate (NO₃⁻) concentrations through the analysis of nitric oxide (NO) using chemiluminescence.
+I developed this app during my postdoctoral fellowship to determine blood plasma nitrite (NO₂⁻) and nitrate (NO₃⁻) concentrations through the analysis of nitric oxide (NO) levels using using chemiluminescence.

 ### Usage